-UCLH is one of the few centres internationally to offer CAR-T cell therapy, for both for NHS patients and for our private teenage and young adult patients.
-But what is CAR-T cell therapy and how does it work in treating patients with blood cancer?
+UCLH is one of the few centres internationally to offer CAR-T cell therapy, for both NHS patients and for our private teenage and young adult patients.
+Professor Rachael Hough explains what CAR-T cell therapy is and how it works in treating patients with blood cancer.

 T-cells are part of our natural immune system.
 They work in a targeted way, only attacking specific invaders in the human body, so are really important in very focused treatments for disease.